 This idea piqued my interest.
-Though I have never actually worked with a client who has done this, nor know anyone who has conceived during their lunar peak, I find the subject fascinating.
-This fascination lead me to learn more about BioRhythmic Lunar Charting and where this concept came from.
+Though I have never actually worked with a client who has done this, nor do I know anyone who has conceived during their lunar peak, I find the subject fascinating.
+This fascination led me to learn more about BioRhythmic Lunar Charting and where this concept came from.

 Where Did This Concept Come From?

 In 1956, Czech psychiatrist and gynecologist Dr. Eugen Jonas began researching a way to help Catholic women avoid pregnancy who were following the rhythm method.
 He was curious as to why many women were conceiving outside of their charted mid-cycle ovulation date.
 He observed that the rhythm method had a very low success rate.
 Dr. Jonas wanted to help these women avoid abortion.
 He was also interested in astrology.
 This led Dr. Jonas to study and calculate the patterns of conception dates of many of his patients.
 He found that many women conceived well outside of their charted mid-cycle ovulation.
 According to Jonas’ findings, a woman is most fertile when the sun and moon are at a relative angle as they were at the exact time of her birth.